 Soft and succulent fish with Thai flavors is the best combination for seafood ever!
-The fresh sweet, sour and spicy combination of these Thai fish cakes would be your ultimate go-to recipe!
+The sweet, sour & spicy combination of this Thai fish cake would be your ultimate go-to recipe!

 My favorite version of Thai fish cake was with Basa fish which can be called my ‘new-found’ love in the spectrum of seafood.
 You can also try the same with Tilapia or Haddock or any other while firm boneless fish fillet.
 They all turn out great; but you can still identify which one you liked most!

-These fish cakes are best bet for a quick party snack.
-And if your friends are seafood lovers like me then you will simple be the rock star of the gathering!
+This Thai fish cake is the best bet for a quick party snack; and if your friends are seafood lovers like me then you will simple be the rock star of the gathering!
 Keep the mixture ready and refrigerated and fry up the cakes quickly before your guests arrive!
 Have fun!

 - Skinless and boneless Basa Fillet – 200 gms

 - Thai red curry paste – 2 tbsp

 - Vegetable oil for frying

 - Put the fish fillet in a food processor and process until smooth for about 5 to 10 seconds.
 Take out the fish in a medium bowl.